Hendrix-CS/csci151/index.md

 Three times throughout the semester, you are expected to make an office hours appointment and check in with me about the course.
-Each checkin will count for 15 points.
+Each checkin meeting will count for 15 points.
 This will be conversation and feedback about your current progress and understanding.
 These should be scheduled during the week shown on the [course calendar](https://app.teamgantt.com/public/projects/calendar/2020-01-05?ids=1972972&projectIds=1972972&publicKeys=bWZU5DuRsTN4&userResourceIds=0).